-A well-planted container is the perfect way to brighten up a shady patio corner.
-Use a choice mix of shade-loving perennials, which you can plant into the garden after the display is past its best.
+A well-planted container is the perfect way to brighten up a shady patio corner, which can bring light and colour to an otherwise gloomy spot.
+For the longest and most cost-effective display, use a mixture of shade-loving perennials, which you can then plant into the garden after the display is past its best.

 This clever design technique shows how to create impact by using the same plant in several different containers.
 Here, hostas are the filler of choice (ideal for a shady spot) with a selection of terracotta pots completing the scene.
 This display will last all summer.
 You could also try other dramatic shade-lovers, including ferns like Dryopteris wallichiana.

 Lysimachia, false shamrock and begonias

 A reclaimed metal container is softened with the dark, dramatic foliage of Lysimachia ‘Midnight Sun’ and Oxalis triangularis, along with the vibrant blooms of Begonia sutherlandii.
 These plants thrive in dappled shade, putting on more growth as the summer progresses – they’ll perform until the first frosts, too.

 Classic begonias including Begonia Botanica Mix and Begonia semperflorens combine with perennial bleeding heart, here Lamprocapnos ‘King of Hearts’, to create a display that’s full of colour, texture and interest.
 Mix blooms and leaves of complementary shades to create a modern, designer style for summer-long impact.
 We also used Heuchera ‘Cappuccino’ to complement the other plants used.
 Here's how to pot it up.

 Madagascar periwinkles, lilyturf and anemones